-2.17 The FSA may be alerted to possible contraventions or breaches by complaints from the public or firms, by referrals from other authorities or through its own enquiries and supervisory activities.
-Firms may also bring their own contraventions to the FSA's attention, as they are obliged to do under Principle 11 of the Principles for Businesses and rules in the FSA's Supervision manual.
+2.17 The FCA may be alerted to possible contraventions or breaches by complaints from the public or firms, by referrals from other authorities or through its own enquiries and supervisory activities.
+Firms may also bring their own contraventions to the FCA's FCA attention, as they are obliged to do under Principle 11 of the Principles for Businesses and rules in the FCA's Supervision manual.

-Enforcement and the FSA's Principles for Businesses ('the Principles')
+Enforcement and the FCA's Principles for Business ('the Principles')

-- 2.18 The FSA's approach to regulation involves a combination of high-level principles and detailed rules and guidance.
-While this broad structure is both necessary and desirable, the FSA is moving towards a more principles-based approach.
-This is because the FSA believes an approach that is based less on detailed rules and that focuses more on outcomes will allow it to achieve its regulatory objectives in a more efficient and effective way.
-The FSA regards the increased emphasis on the Principles as a development of its current approach rather than a fundamental change of direction. - 2.19 This policy approach is leading to increased focus on principles-based enforcement action.
-The use of the Principles in enforcement cases is far from new.
-They have been used regularly in an enforcement context over many years.
-However, as part of its overall strategy in this area, the FSA will be giving more prominence to the Principles including, in appropriate cases, taking enforcement action on the basis of the Principles alone (see also DEPP 6.2.14 G).
-This will have the benefit of providing further clear examples of how the Principles work in practice. - 2.20 The FSA wishes to encourage firms to exercise judgement about, and take responsibility for, what the Principles mean for them in terms of how they conduct their business.
+2.18 The FCA's approach to regulation involves a combination of high-level principles and detailed rules and guidance.

+The FCA will, in appropriate cases, take enforcement action on the basis of the Principles alone (see also DEPP 6.2.14 G).
+This will have the benefit of providing further clear examples of how the Principles work in practice.
+FCA

+The FCA wishes to encourage firms to exercise judgement about, and take responsibility for, what the Principles mean for them in terms of how they conduct their business.
 But we also recognise the importance of an environment in which firms understand what is expected of them.
 So we have indicated that firms must be able reasonably to predict, at the time of the action concerned, whether the conduct would breach the Principles.
-This has sometimes been described as the "reasonable predictability test" or "condition of predictability", but it would be wrong to think of this as a legal test to be met in deciding whether there has been a breach of FSA rules.
-Rather, our intention has been to acknowledge that firms may comply with the Principles in different ways; and to indicate that the FSA will not take enforcement action unless it was possible to determine at the time that the relevant conduct fell short of our requirements. - 2.21 To determine whether there has been a failure to comply with a Principle, the standards we will apply are those required by the Principles at the time the conduct took place.
-The FSA will not apply later, higher standards to behaviour when deciding whether to take enforcement action for a breach of the Principles.
-Importantly, however, where conduct falls below expected standards the FSA considers that it is legitimate for consequences to follow, even if the conduct is widespread within the industry or the Principle is expressed in general terms.
+This has sometimes been described as the "reasonable predictability test" or "condition of predictability", but it would be wrong to think of this as a legal test to be met in deciding whether there has been a breach of FCA rules.
+Rather, our intention has been to acknowledge that firms may comply with the Principles in different ways; and to indicate that the FCA will not take enforcement action unless it was possible to determine at the time that the relevant conduct fell short of our requirements.

+To determine whether there has been a failure to comply with a Principle, the standards we will apply are those required by the Principles at the time the conduct took place.
+The FCA will not apply later, higher standards to behaviour when deciding whether to take enforcement action for a breach of the Principles.
+Importantly, however, where conduct falls below expected standards the FCA considers that it is legitimate for consequences to follow, even if the conduct is widespread within the industry or the Principle is expressed in general terms.

-FSA guidance and supporting materials
+FCA guidance and supporting materials